jishusharma/task/README.md

 Run:
 mvn clean test surefire-report:report

+Note:
+1. Java must be installed in your system
-Note: Html test report will be generated in the inside folder \\target\site
+2. Html test report will be generated in the inside folder \\target\site